 If you are going to use Microsoft Paint, all you have to do is open Paint and click on “Paste”.
 Now you have your screenshot image ready to be edited.
 You may need to change the zoom settings to view the whole image.
 What you need to do now is to crop that image to make it show only your homepage (getting rid of the surroundings such as Windows bars etc.), resize it and save it.
 To crop it click “Select”, choose the part of the image you want to become your final screenshot, and click “Crop”.
 Then click “Resize”, choose “Pixels” and enter the appropriate horizontal and vertical values to make it suitable for WordPress to use your image as a theme screenshot.

 Theme screenshot size is usually 600 x 450 pixels, but the theme manager displays them at 300 x 225 pixels, so you could use that size too if you want to make the file lighter.
+Update: The recommended size for the screenshot is 880 x 660 pixels now.
+2017 Update: The current recommended size for the screenshot is 1200 x 900 pixels.

 Once your image has the right size, go ahead and save it.
 Go to the File Menu and choose “Save As”, navigate to the folder where you want to save the image locally in your computer, type “screenshot” as the file name for the image, select PNG or JPEG as the file type and click the “Save” button.
 The screenshot file for your child theme is now ready.